F-1 Visa for Students

 F-1 visa holders may not work during their first academic year off-campus, but may work on-campus under certain conditions.
-After the first academic year, F-1 students are eligible to apply for off-campus employment.
-See OPT (Optional Practical Training).
+After the first academic year, F-1 students are eligible to apply for off-campus employment through OPT (Optional Practical Training).
 F-1 students who graduate with a science, technology, engineering or mathematics (STEM) degree may apply for a 24-month STEM OPT extension.

 To qualify for an F-1 visa, an individual must be:

 - Enrolled in an academic—not a vocational—educational program or a language-training program approved by the Student and Exchange Visitors Program of the Immigration & Customs Enforcement (ICE) that leads to a degree, diploma or certificate.
 (A student enrolled in a vocational program may be eligible for an M-1 visa.)
 For a list of U.S. schools that enroll F-1 students, click here.

 - Proficient in English or enrolled in English courses.